 Within core academic discipline areas, Fine Arts and/or CTE courses.
 Students must take two electives that are sequential (coursework that builds similar skills, as defined by the Virginia Department of Education).
-This sequential elective requirement does not apply to students who enter 9th grade in 2018-19 and beyond.

 Virtual Courses -

 A student must successfully complete one virtual course, which may be noncredit bearing, to graduate with either a Standard or Advanced Studies Diploma, beginning with students entering 9th grade for the first time in 2013-14.